aeells/hibernate-profiling/README.markdown

 Hibernate Profiling
 ===================

-One of the main drivers behind this project was to provide a standardised and purposefully limited approach to data access, and to raise awareness by profiling of what is going on under the hood.
+A standardised and purposefully restricted approach to data access, based upon Hibernate, with a simple mechanism to raise awareness of performance behaviour beyond the development environment.

 Data Access
 -----------
-The query API is currently limited as follows:
+The query API is currently restricted as follows:

 ``` java
 void create(final Createable object);